 - White beans - Any canned white beans will work.
 They add moisture to the recipe and keep the roast tender.

-- Artichoke hearts - These should ideally be the ones packed in oil for the very best flavor, but the canned ones in water will work too.
+- Artichoke hearts - These should ideally be the ones packed in oil for the very best flavour, but the canned ones in water will work too.
 I haven't tried it but I think you could probably get away with using uncooked mushrooms and a tablespoon of oil instead if you wanted to.

-How To Make A Vegan Roast
+Let's Make A Vegan Roast

-- Add the vital wheat gluten and pulse until a rough dough is formed.
+Add the vital wheat gluten and pulse until a rough dough is formed.

-- Tip out and knead until it looks fibrous.
 This is how it should look:

 You just made your own vegan roast, you little genius you!